-The Department of Public Safety also maintains a daily crime log which is normally updated each business day and contains all crimes/incidents reported to the Department of Public Safety.
-This log identifies the type, location, date and time reported, date and time occurred, and current disposition of each incident reported to the Department of Public Safety.
+The Department of Public Safety & Security maintains a daily crime log of all crimes and incidents reported to the Department of Public Safety & Security.
+This includes all crimes, fire-related incidents and other serious incidents that occur on campus, including areas jointly patrolled by the Department of Public Safety & Security and the Philadelphia Police Department, in non-campus buildings or properties, on public property or within the Community College of Philadelphia patrol zone.
+The daily crime log includes the incident type, date incident is reported, date and time of occurrence, and general location of each reported incident type, as well as the disposition of the incident, if this information is known.
+The Department of Public Safety & Security safety posts specific incidents in the daily crime log within two business days of receiving a report of an incident and reserves the right to exclude reports from a log in certain circumstances as permitted by law.
 The Daily Crime Log for the most current sixty days is available for viewing during regular business hours at the office for the Department of Public Safety located in the Mint Building in MG-12.
 Any portion of the Daily Crime Log that is older than 60 days will be made available within two business days of a request for public inspection.